 Studio photographers will appreciate that the Sony A77 II (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 500D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
+Both the 500D and the A77 II have been discontinued, but can regularly be found used on ebay.
+The 500D was replaced by the Canon 550D, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 500D or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.